Trafficking Risk in Sub-Saharan African Supply Chains

 Freedom of Association

 The law provides for the rights of workers (with exceptions for police, the Special Mobile Force, and government service members) to form and join independent unions, bargain collectively, and execute legal strikes.
 Foreign workers and employees in the export-oriented enterprises (EOE) are included in these rights.
-The law prohibits government interference in union activities, but authorities are permitted to deregister a union if it does not comply with its legal obligations.[24]
-The International Trade Union Confederation (ITUC) reports that there are “undue, unreasonable or unjustified prerequisites” to strike in Mauritius, including that no strike can be legally conducted when Parliament is in session.
-In addition, the ITUC deems the list of sectors that must maintain minimum service provision during strikes to be excessive.[25]
-According to the U.S. Department of State, workers’ freedom of association rights are effectively enforced by the government; however, antiunion discrimination is an issue in the private sector.[26]
+The International Trade Union Confederation (ITUC) reports that there are “undue, unreasonable or unjustified prerequisites” to strike in Mauritius, including that no strike can be legally conducted when Parliament is in session.[29]
+In addition, the ITUC deems the list of sectors that must maintain minimum service provision during strikes to be excessive.[30]
+A COVID-19 act passed in 2020, and still in effect in 2023, limited the right to unionize for essential workers, who tend to be disproportionately lower-income.[31]
+According to the U.S. Department of State, workers’ freedom of association rights are effectively enforced by the government; however, antiunion discrimination is an issue in the private sector.[32]
+One-quarter of Mauritius’ workforce are union members, and Mauritius has not seen a major strike since 1979.[33]

 Working Conditions